KilianB/JImageHash/README.md

 ### Algorithm benchmarking

-See the wiki page on how to test differet hashing algorithms with your set of images
+See the wiki page on how to test different hashing algorithms with your set of images

 <img src="https://user-images.githubusercontent.com/9025925/49185669-c14a0b80-f362-11e8-92fa-d51a20476937.jpg" />